 As a full-cycle software development company, Yojji receives quite a few website RFPs from different companies asking either to redesign their existing website or build a new one from scratch.
-Some of those documents are well-structured and easy-to-follow and provide all the information we need to reply with a good proposal.
+Some of those documents are well-structured and easy to follow and provide all the information we need to reply with a good proposal.
 As for other RFPs, well, they could have been better.

 A request for proposal for website development is an official document with the help of which a company interested in the services of web developers solicits business proposals from them.
 An RFP contains all the functional and non-functional requirements of a website, outlines existing issues (if there are any), and defines business objectives.
 The document basically serves as an invitation to make a bid on a particular web development project.
+Fun fact: every RFP involves an average of 9 people to complete.

 Being common practice, the RFP submission allows you to reach out to multiple vendors and provide them with your project requirements and expected perspectives.
 They in turn can draw a full picture of how much time and how many resources it will take to implement your project.
-If the web development RFP is written correctly, you will be provided with a number of proposed solutions from different agencies.
+If the web development RFP is written correctly, you will be provided with several proposed solutions from different agencies.
 They will describe the scope of work, the cost of your website, and timelines.
 After the exchange, there’s usually a session of questions and answers both sides take part in.

 The first and foremost task of any web development request for proposal is to make the right impression on potential vendors.
 If you succeed during this stage, you will get yourself a good deal.
 The best website RFPs are consistent and clear.
 You don't have to know all the tech sides of the process to write a good website development request-for-proposal.
-After all, the tech part should be on the shoulder of web developers, not yours.
+After all, the tech part should be on the shoulders of web developers, not yours.
 Besides, a lot of web development companies offer briefs, questionnaires, and special worksheets to help you figure out what should be included in an RFP.

 As with any official document, you need to stick to a certain structure when you are composing a website development RFP.
 Below you will find a typical structure of an RFP for website design and development:

 The beginning of the journey, which is going to lead you to a perfectly built website, lies in describing your project to potential vendors in one brief paragraph.
-This section is called "The project overview" and should contain information about who you are and why you are submitting this RFP.
+This section is called "The Project Overview" and should contain information about who you are and why you are submitting this RFP.
 Being the opening statement, this section carries the biggest value influencing the decision of the readers regarding whether or not the whole document is worth reading.
 On top of that, depending on how well your problems and goals are explained in the project summary, vendors will be deciding if they are interested in and capable of undertaking the project.

 While going through the sections of our example of an RFP for a new website, you finally find the one where you should list the services you are looking for.
 Your main task at this point is to describe the scope of the project and deliverables.
 Some organizations only want a website design, while others additionally look for SEO services and PPC campaigns.
 For example, if this is an RFP for website design and development or website redesign, your requirements may look like in the list below (along with short descriptions, of course):